falconxio/grafana-backup-tool/README.md

 ## Notes
-* Please have a look at the two scripts in the root directory if you need to customize something.
+* Please have a look at the two scripts in the root directory if you need to customize something